Ritorai/CollectEVM/README.md

 1. **Connect Solana Wallet**
    - User clicks "Connect Solana Wallet"
    - Phantom wallet prompts for connection
-   - User clicks "Verify NFT Ownership"

-2. **Verify NFT Ownership**
-   - Frontend requests a nonce from `/api/nonce`
-   - User signs a message with their Solana wallet
-   - Backend verifies signature and checks blockchain for Wassieverse NFTs
+   - All Wassieverse NFTs in the wallet are automatically displayed

-   - NFT token IDs are returned if verified
+2. **View NFT Status**
+   - Visual indicators show which NFTs are already linked (🔗 Linked)
+   - Unlinked NFTs are shown with checkboxes for selection (🔓 Unlinked)
+   - Already linked NFTs show which EVM address they're linked to

+3. **Select NFTs to Link**
+   - User checks the boxes next to unlinked NFTs they want to link
+   - Already linked NFTs cannot be selected (prevents double-linking)

-3. **Connect EVM Wallet**
+4. **Connect EVM Wallet**
    - User clicks "Connect EVM Wallet"
    - MetaMask or WalletConnect prompts for connection

+5. **Link Selected NFTs**
-   - User clicks "Link Wallets"
+   - User clicks "Link Selected NFTs"

-4. **Link Wallets**
-   - Frontend requests a new nonce
+   - Frontend requests nonces and signatures
-   - User signs a message with their EVM wallet
-   - Backend verifies both signatures and saves the link
+   - Backend verifies and creates/updates wallet link
+   - If wallets were already linked, new NFTs are added to existing link
-   - Success message displays linked wallet information
+   - Success message shows linked NFTs

 ## Security Features